msu-csc232-sp23/hw01/README.md

    using csc232::SetOpVectorBag;
    ```

+6. When you have completed this task, open the `csc232.h` header file and toggle the `SKIP_TESTING_TASK_5` macro from `TRUE` to `FALSE`.
-6. Build and execute the `test_task5` target to test your solution (or run `ctest`).
+7. Build and execute the `test_task5` target to test your solution (or run `ctest`).
-7. When all the tests for this task pass, commit and push your changes to GitHub.
+8. When all the tests for this task pass, commit and push your changes to GitHub.

 ## Submission Details